 The Town and its surrounding area grew rapidly in the 1970s, when the number of housing units increased by more than 50%.
-Today, about a third of the area housing was built in that decade, with over half the dwelling units in the Walkersville area over 40 years old.
-In contrast, about 13% Frederick County housing units were built in the 1970s, and about a third of the County's housing units are over 40 years old.
-About 75% of the units built in the 1970s in Walkersville were built outside the town limits in Discovery or Glade Manor I.
+Today, over half the dwelling units in the Walkersville area are over 40 years old.
+In contrast, about a third of the County's housing units are over 40 years old.
+Most of the units built in the 1970s in Walkersville were built outside the town limits in Discovery or Glade Manor I.

-The first area townhouses were built in Discovery and Glade Towne, representing over 40% of the units built in the 1970s.
+The first area townhouses were built in Discovery and Glade Towne, representing nearly half of the units built in the 1970s.
 The Discovery and Glade Towne neighborhoods represent some of the earliest planned communities in Frederick County.
 The neighborhoods include a mix of housing types, commercial areas, community open spaces, and amenities.
 They are governed by neighborhood covenants and a homeowners association.

 About 22% of the area housing units were constructed in the 1980s.
-About a third of these units are townhouses in Colony Village and the final phases of Glade Towne, and over 15% are condominium units in Glade Towne.
+About a third of these units were townhouses in Colony Village and the final phases of Glade Towne, and over 15% were condominium units in Glade Towne.

 Since 1990, residential development in the Walkersville area has slowed.
 About 10% of the housing units were built in the 1990s.
-Over 90% of the units built in this decade are single family homes, and most were located in the Deerfield, Glade Manor II, Creekside Park, Winter Brook neighborhoods.
+Nearly all of the units built in this decade were single family homes, and most were located in the Deerfield, Glade Manor II, Creekside Park, Winter Brook neighborhoods.